 My experience with knitting has been very minimal.
-I vaguely remember a Girl Scout trip to Big Bear where we spent the entire weekend knitting in our cozy cabin.
+I vaguely remember a trip to Big Bear where my friends & I spent the entire weekend knitting in our cozy cabin.
 But after that, I pretty much forgot about it.
 Left on my own, I couldn’t figure out how to secure the first stitches correctly & began focusing on other hobbies.

 When I picked up crochet, I knew my knitting endeavors were far from over.
 The one thing I did remember about knitting, was how enjoyable & relaxing the movements become.
 At the Fibershed Wool Symposium, I was mesmerized by speed & effortless manner in which other audience members would knit.
 For months I have been trying to crochet without looking, with little success.
 But this observation made me think it may be easier to accomplish with two needles instead of a hook.I’ve also heard that knitting uses less yarn than crochet.
 As someone who’s cares about efficiency & sustainability, that was intriguing.
 It wasn’t until I starting making my Rushmore Scarf, that I realized what a difference it made.
 To my surprise, the kit only came with two balls.
 Having previously made a couple beanies with the same about of Crazy Sexy Wool, I was excited to compare my results.
 In my experience, two balls was enough to crochet two beanies, leaving a little left over.
 But as I started knitting, I couldn’t believe how far the yarn was going.